kalmuthu/SONIC/Core file manager.md

 Core Manager Requirements

 >1.
+Add the systemd-coredump service to the SONiC build, along with the coredumpctl management tool.
+This manages core dump generation and disk utilization.
+>2.
 Support Per process Core file rotation and archiving to optimize disk space
 > 2. Periodically export Core files to a remote server
 >3.
 Strip Core files of sensitive information